best-rion/MiniCAD/README.md

-I tried to mimic AutoCAD with SFML
+I tried to mimic AutoCAD with SFML/C++.